Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Introduction

-This paper is organized as follows: \Cref{s:Notation} details the notation adopted in this work. \Cref{s:Preliminaries} introduces the Koopman operator and Dynamic Mode Decomposition before reviewing the effect of mean subtraction in \cref{ss:prelims_effect_of_msub}.
-In particular, \cref{ss:prelims_FiniteKoopmanISS} contextualizes existing literature in the setting of finite dimensional Koopman invariant subspaces.
-Drawing on these, \Cref{s:New_MsubDMD_DFT} explores the relationship between mean subtracted DMD and DFT, resulting in an a posteriori check that alerts to data insufficiency. \Cref{s:ModeSelectionTheorems} justifies DMD mode norm as a criterion for filtering DMD eigen-values and, then, extends it to mean-subtracted data. \Cref{s:Numerics} sees the numerical verification of all major results on (mainly) linear time invariant systems (LTIs), the Van der Pol oscillator and the lid-driven cavity at various flow regimes.
-It also features a minor detour into the efficacy of mode-norm based filtering, in the presence of output noise. \Cref{s:Conclusions} summarizes the findings and points out relevant questions that remain unanswered.
+This paper is organized as follows: \Cref{s:Notation} details the notation adopted in this work. \Cref{s:Preliminaries} introduces the Koopman operator (\ref{ss:prelims_Koopman}) and Dynamic Mode Decomposition (\ref{ss:prelims_DMD}) before reviewing the effect of mean subtraction (\ref{ss:prelims_effect_of_msub}).
+Drawing on these, \Cref{s:New_MsubDMD_DFT} explores the relationship between mean subtracted DMD and DFT, resulting in an a posteriori check that alerts to data insufficiency. \Cref{s:Numerics} sees the numerical verification of all major results on linear time invariant systems (LTIs), the Van der Pol oscillator and the lid-driven cavity at various flow regimes. \Cref{s:Conclusions} summarizes the findings and points out relevant questions that remain unanswered.